laurentbarraud/AnimSprites/Readme.md

 Only royalty-free resources were used in this project.

-If you find this project useful or inspiring, please consider starring the repository — much appreciated !
+If you find this project useful or inspiring, please consider starring the repository — it's always appreciated !